gilnam74/vex-sneppet/Algorithms-and-Data-Structures.md

 # Introduction

 ## Algorithm
-Algorithm  is a step by step instruction for solving a problem
+The algorithm is a step by step instruction for solving a problem.
+The algorithm manipulates Data Structures.

 ## Data Structure
-Data Structure is a collection of values
+Data Structure is a collection of values.

 ## Basic solution patterns
 An algorithm is a step by step instruction for solving a problem.
 Those steps could be organized into the patterns, basic blocks of a problem solution.
 Pattern, like a programming function, does a simple and obvious action.
 For example, traveling through each element of the list is a pattern, which could be implemented in Python with a `for loop`.